This page was last updated 29 May 2020.

 Healthline is using the latest advice from the Ministry of Health to provide information to those who call the COVID-19 dedicated 0800 number.

 Callers who fit the definition of a suspected case are requested to self-isolate, and not to present to the GP.
-Healthline will ring the GP directly if a caller fits the definition of a suspected case.
-Healthline are also calling people in self-isolation every two days to check if they have developed symptoms and to ensure people are coping in self-isolation.
+Healthline will ring the GP directly if a caller fits the definition of a suspected case, or direct them to a designated testing centre.

 Healthline staff are being kept up to date and are ready to modify their advice as the situation evolves.

-Is there anyone I shouldn’t swab in primary care?
+Is there anyone I shouldn’t swab in general practice?

 Yes.
 Do not swab: